Where Do I Start?

 Furthermore, we are also losing plant and animal species as they struggle to cope with these accelerated changes.

 Living a sustainable lifestyle aims to help reduce this strain on the environment at the grassroots level.

-I also believe that the power of an individual’s actions, when linked to other individual’s actions, far outway the power of any government which hands out false promises, targets, and words.
+I also believe that the power of an individual’s actions, when linked to other individuals’ actions, far outway the power of any government that hands out false promises, targets, and words.

 How To Reduce Your Carbon Footprint

 - Try to buy local and seasonal groceries from the producers near to you, supporting home-produced whenever possible to do so.

 - Walk, cycle, or take public transport instead of driving.

 - Try “staycations” or travel by bus or train rather than fly if it is a lower carbon footprint calculation.

 - Decrease your meat and dairy intake as animal agriculture is a major pollutant and plant-based foods are more accessible to all now.

 - Recycle, reuse, and upcycle as much as possible.